bishopTech/website/gatsby/README.md

 Make the what you'll learn link to the tags of the technologies If this is your first time looking into the world of coding I suggest you start with (…)

-### What i completed:
-- What you'll learn (cloud)
-- finish about section
-  - get image for about section
-- Created a custom code block in Sanity Studio
-- Created a Serializer in Gatsby to display the code block from sanity
-- Updated the post sanity portable text

 ## Dev Branch